rollbar/rollbar-android/README.md

 The following configuration methods are available:

+ * **Rollbar.setPersonData(String id, String username, String email)**

+    Sets the properties of the current user (called a "person" in Rollbar parlance) to be sent along with every report.

+    Default: all `null`

  * **Rollbar.setEndpoint(String endpoint)**

-    Sets the base URL that items will be posted to.
+    Sets the endpoint URL that items will be posted to.

     Default: `https://api.rollbar.com/api/1/items/`

  * **Rollbar.setReportUncaughtExceptions(boolean report)**

-    Sets whether uncaught exceptions are reported to Rollbar or not.
+    Sets whether or not to report uncaught exceptions to Rollbar.

     Default: `true`

+ * **Rollbar.setIncludeLogcat(boolean includeLogcat)**

+    Sets whether or not to include logcat output in reports to Rollbar.

+    Note: For devices with API level 15 and lower, you will need to include the `android.permission.READ_LOGS` permission in your app's `AndroidManifest.xml` for logcat collection to work.

+    Default: `false`

+ * **Rollbar.setDefaultCaughtExceptionLevel(String level)**

+    Sets the level caught exceptions are reported as by default.

+    Default: `warning`

+ * **Rollbar.setUncaughtExceptionLevel(String level)**

+    Sets the level uncaught exceptions are reported as.

+    Default: `error`

 ## Deobfuscation ##